Jackson Hole Traveler - Visitor Guide

 Ongoing throughout the month:

-Wyoming Stargazing offers free, year-round, public stargazing events on Thursdays in the northwest corner of the Stilson parking lot off Hwy.
-390 and 22, behind the bus hut where there are no lights.
+Wyoming Stargazing offers free, year-round, public stargazing events on clear Thursdays of each month (when the temperature is above zero degrees Fahrenheit!) just after sunset at Rendezvous Park (R-Park) off of Rte.
+390, the Teton Village Rd.
 Astronomy educators use one of their large aperture telescopes to show you planets, stars, planetary nebulae, galaxies, and more.
 There is no need to reserve your spot in advance; just come and go as you please.
+Park in the main parking area and walk to the far side of the hill following the "Public Stargazing" signs.
+There is $10/person recommended donation.

 1: Grand Teton National Park's Craig Thomas Discovery and Visitor Center opens - The center, located in Moose, will be open daily from 10 a.m.-5 p.m.; see exhibits, speak with park rangers.